python/cpython/Doc/library/ctypes.rst

 Loading shared libraries
 ^^^^^^^^^^^^^^^^^^^^^^^^

-There are several ways to loaded shared libraries into the Python process.
+There are several ways to load shared libraries into the Python process.
 One way is to instantiate one of the following classes: